Free live Webinar on Computer Implemented Inventions (CII) in Latin America on Wednesday July 8th at 12;00 EDT.

 Smart environment, which comprises technologies that enable SDVs to interact with each other and with their surroundings.
 It includes inventions in vehicle connectivity and related communication infrastructure (Communication) and inventions in traffic management, vehicle identification, automated parking and interfaces between vehicles and the electricity grid (Smart logistics).

-The EPO´s study mentions that over the past decade, the EPO has received around 18,000 patent applications relating to SDV technologies, almost 4.000 of them in 2017 alone.
+The EPO´s study mentions that over the past decade, the EPO has received around 18,000 patent applications in SDV technologies, almost 4.000 of them in 2017 alone.

-Annual patent applications relating to SDVs increased by 330% compared with 2011, a growth rate that is more than 20 times faster …Read More
+Annual patent applications in SDVs increased by 330% compared with 2011, a growth rate that is more than 20 times faster than that for patent applications in general at the EPO for the same period.

 On 30 October 2018, the Brazilian National Institute of Industrial Property (INPI) in order to reduce its current backlog published Rule 227/2018, regulating for the analysis of patents using the results of searches in other national or regional patent offices.